srihitha-reddy09/American-Dream/README.md

 A purpose-built, browser-based interactive sales tool for **American Dream** — the $5 billion, 3.5 million sq ft entertainment and retail destination in East Rutherford, NJ (#2 largest mall in the United States).

-Built as an interview submission for [Liat.ai](https://liat.ai) — replacing fragmented pitch decks (YouTube tab + PDF + spreadsheet) with a single cinematic, self-contained experience.

 ---

 ## Live Demo